Puppy Adolescence: The Bridge Between Babyhood and Bravery

 So what’s the difference between our Jumpstart Puppy Program and our Teen Tune-Up?

-The Jumpstart program is about laying the emotional groundwork.
-It’s gentle, nurturing, and full of possibility.
+The Jumpstart program is about laying the emotional groundwork and foundational training (sit, down, stay, lighting-fast recall, leash walks plus potty training).
+Jumpstart is gentle, nurturing, and full of possibility.
 We’re there to build confidence, create positive associations, and head off potential problems before they take root.

 Adolescent puppies don’t just need training—they need relevance.
-The sit, down, or come cues taught early on won’t mean much unless your dog understands when and why to use them.
-Adolescents are ready to generalize: to walk calmly past another dog on a trail, to pause at a doorway, to lay quietly at a café (like Koji!).
+The sit, down, or come cues taught early on won’t mean much unless your dog understands when and where to use them.
+Adolescents are ready to generalize: to walk calmly past another dog on a trail, to pause at a doorway, to lay quietly at a café.
 These skills matter now—because they open doors to more freedom, more connection, and more joy.

 Training without context is just a trick.
 But when your adolescent learns that listening unlocks adventures?
 That’s transformation.